Jsiewierski11/AIMLEditor/README.md

 - When exporting to a file DO NOT add the .aiml to the end of your filename.
 That will be added automatically.
 - Importing a file will overwrite whatever is currently on the edit space.

-## Useful Shortcut commands
+## Useful Shortcut Commands
-- Crtl + Shift + I - Imports a file
+- Ctrl + Shift + I - Imports a file
-- Crtl + Shift + E - Exports a file
+- Ctrl + Shift + E - Exports a file
-- Crtl + Shift + C - Compiles what is on screen
+- Ctrl + Shift + C - Compiles what is on screen
-- Crtl + F - Displays window that allows you to find and replace words in the edit space.
+- Ctrl + F - Displays window that allows you to find and replace words in the edit space.